zedstarr/SIBO-Sat_Sync/README.md

 I also had to change the sentence to search for to GPGGA rather than GPRMC on the S3 & MC, possibly something to do with serial overruns or maybe something else entirely...?

 ### **DISCLAIMER**: THIS IS BARELY WORKING CODE!
-There is minimal error checking, lot's of superflous variables & commented-out test code
+There is minimal error checking, lots of superflous variables & commented-out test code

 ### **USE AT YOUR OWN RISK!**
 Shared in the hope it might prove useful to someone. somewhere ;-)